eclipse-iceoryx/iceoryx2/examples/rust/service_attributes/README.md

     .open_with_attributes(
         AttributeVerifier::new()
             .require("my_custom_key", "some_funky_value")
-            // dont care for the value but the key must be present .require_key("another_key")
+            // don't care for the value but the key must be present .require_key("another_key")
     )?;
 ```